klebgenomics/Kaptive-Web/README.md

 We recommend screening your data with the primary reference database first to find the best-matching K-locus type.
 If you have poor matches or are particularly interested in detecting variant loci you should try the variant database.
 WARNING: If you use the variants database please inspect your results carefully and decide for yourself what constitutes a confident match!
 Kaptive is not optimised for accurate variant detection.

+#### _Klebsiella_ O locus database

+The O locus database (`Klebsiella_o_locus_primary_reference.gbk`) contains annotated sequences for 12 distinct _Klebsiella_ O loci.

+O locus classification requires some special logic, as the O1 and O2 serotypes contain the same locus genes.
+It is two additional genes elsewhere in the chromosome (_wbbY_ and _wbbZ_) which results in the O1 antigen.
+Kaptive therefore looks for these genes to properly call an assembly as either O1 or O2.
+When only one of the two additional genes can be found, the result is ambiguous and Kaptive will report a locus type of O1/O2.

+Read more about the O locus and its classification here: [The diversity of _Klebsiella_ pneumoniae surface polysaccharides](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5320592/).

 ## FAQs